ptabasso2/oteljavalab/README.md

 + Git client
 + A Datadog account with a valid API key
 + Your favorite text editor or IDE (Ex Sublime Text, Atom, vscode...)
++ Docker (In which case Java and gradle won't be necessary)

 ## Clone the repository